Escrow agreement

 What is the meaning of escrow agreement?

-An escrow agreement is a legal arrangement where a neutral third party, known as the escrow agent, holds assets or funds until predefined conditions are met.
-In doing so, both parties are able to eliminate third-party risk; ensuring that each side fulfils their obligations before the exchange occurs.
+Let's say two parties wish to close a deal in which a large sum of capital is transacted for a majority stake in a company.
+To reduce the risk of the transaction, parties might wish to introduce an escrow agreement, which by way of a neutral third party ((known as the escrow agent) holds assets or funds until predefined conditions are met.
+In doing so, both parties are able to reduce third-party risk; ensuring that each side fulfils their obligations before the exchange occurs.
 It is commonly used in M&A transactions.

 How do escrow agreements work?

-In an escrow agreement, assets such as money, property, or documents are deposited with the escrow agent, who releases them only when the conditions set by both parties are satisfied.
+In an escrow agreement, valuable assets (such as money, property, or documents) are deposited with an escrow agent, who releases them only when the conditions set out by both parties are satisfied.
 These conditions can include completing a transaction, meeting milestones, or concluding due diligence.
-If the terms are not met, the assets remain in escrow, protecting the interests of both parties.
+If the terms are not met, the assets remain in escrow.
+It protects the interests of both parties.

 What are common uses of escrow agreements?

 Escrow agreements are used in various industries.
-In real estate, they ensure that funds are held while the necessary paperwork is completed before a property changes hands.
+For example, in real estate, agents ensure that funds are held while the necessary paperwork is completed before a property changes hands.
+Whilst property inspections and calculations are being completed, holding funds in escrow is symbolic of the seriousness of the transacting parties to strike a deal.
 In mergers and acquisitions, escrow accounts protect buyers from undisclosed liabilities by holding part of the payment until the deal conditions are confirmed.
 In software transactions, escrow agreements ensure that customers have access to source code or updates if a provider fails to meet their obligations.

 Seyfarth’s 2023/2024 M&A Survey also highlights that, in acquisition deals, the typical escrow amount is around 8% of the purchase price for non-insured transactions, and 1% for insured deals.
 Most deals, whether insured or not, had an escrow period of 12 to 18 months, providing a secure framework for both buyers and sellers during the transaction process.
 The escrow agreement spells out these conditions.